 The most common health risks associated with black mold exposure include respiratory issues, such as coughing, wheezing, shortness of breath, allergic reactions, sneezing, runny nose, and itchy eyes.
 Black mold also causes skin irritation and rashes.

-Long-term exposure to black mold can cause more serious health issues, such as neurological problems, memory loss, and death in rare cases.
-It's important to take black mold exposure seriously and take steps to address it if it's present in your home.
+Long-term exposure to black mold can cause neurological problems, memory loss, and even death.
+If your home has black mold exposure, take steps to address it.

 If you suspect that you or someone in your household has been exposed to black mold, seek medical attention immediately.
-Your doctor can help determine whether you've been exposed to black mold and what steps you should take to protect your health.
+Your doctor can help determine whether you've been exposed to black mold and what steps to take to protect your health.

 Can you stay in your house with black mold?

-However, it's important to address mold growth as soon as possible to prevent further damage and health risks.
+However, it's important to address mold growth immediately to prevent further damage and health risks.

 In general, it's safer to avoid staying in a house with black mold if possible.
-If you must stay in your house, it's important to take steps to minimize your exposure to black mold.
+If you must stay in your house, minimizing your exposure to black mold is important.

-This may include wearing protective gear, such as gloves and a mask, when cleaning up mold or working in areas where mold is present.
+You may need to wear gloves and a mask in areas with mold.
 Improving ventilation can also help minimize exposure by reducing the amount of moisture in the air.

 It's important to note that effective remediation is key to making it safe to stay in a house with black mold.
-This may involve hiring a professional mold remediation company to remove the mold and repair any damage caused by mold growth.
+The mold may need to be removed by a professional mold remediation company.

 While it may be possible to stay in your house with black mold under certain conditions, it's generally safer to avoid it if possible.

-If you must stay in your house, take steps to minimize you and well as your pets exposure to black mold and ensure effective remediation to address the mold growth.
+If you must stay in your house, take steps to minimize you and your pet's exposure to black mold and ensure effective remediation to address the mold growth.

 What to do if you find black mold in your home